lafengnan/polaris-client/README.md

 Known Issues
 ============

-1. If task number is larger than 300, pthread_create failure maybe thrown out @ubuntu 12.04 with file discriptor limitation as **1024**
+1. If upload task number is larger than 300, pthread_create failure maybe thrown out @ubuntu 12.04 with file discriptor limitation as **1024**
 2. Multiple users support still in dev branch, may be inefficient for real test.
 So needs enhancement.